 Alas, they have two big downsides, too.
 The first is that if your “average card transaction” size is more than about £10, unless you’re very very small, their payment processing is likely to not be the cheapest option.
 It starts at 1.75%, so if you can stomach that, then that’s OK.
 (If you’re very small or have very small transactions, they could well be the cheapest.)

-The second downside is they have no inventory management.
+The second downside is that they have no inventory management.
 They don’t have staff management or complex front-of-house solutions either; but as you grow, having to manage your inventory manually will be the thing that really frustrates you first about these systems.
-It’s the thing that people with systems you pay for say they “couldn’t live without” and, well, you’re going to have to.
+It’s the thing that people with paid-for systems claim they “couldn’t live without” and, well, you’re going to have to.

 We’d expect your POS to be free and to aim to pay around 1.75% on payment processing.
 Book a call to find out more.

 For middle-sized stores, there’s a few different kinds of software on the market.